Anders-H/TerminalPixelMatrixLibrary/README.md

 [ah-c64-palette.act](https://github.com/Anders-H/TerminalPixelMatrixLibrary/blob/main/ah-c64-palette.act) Photoshop file
 (or the [extended 32 color file](https://github.com/Anders-H/TerminalPixelMatrixLibrary/blob/main/ah-c64-palette-extended.act)).
 The color palette is also described in the source code, [here](https://github.com/Anders-H/TerminalPixelMatrixLibrary/blob/main/TerminalMatrix/TerminalColor/Palette.cs).
-Remember that pixels are more high then wide, and that the interface emulator only can display 640 * 200 pixels at one time.
+Remember that pixels usually are more high then wide, and that the interface emulator only can display 640 * 200 pixels at one time.
+The default resolution is 320 * 200 rectangular pixels.*

 To display an image, load it as a byte array using the `LoadPictureFromGif` function and draw it using the `SetPixels` function.
 Call `UpdateBitmap` to force the pixel buffer to be displayed.